define-private-public/HTML5-Canvas-Nim/README.md

    - 2D drawing canvas only (maybe other ones)?
    - If something doesn't have support accross all major browsers, it's not supported
    - Most experimental things aren't included, unless is has major support (see above)
+   - For CanvasImageSource, <video> & Blob are not currently supported
  - [x] List of functions/properties to bind (https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D)
  - [ ] some examples/tests
  - [x] GitHub mirror